dotnet/mbmlbook/README.md

         * This chapter and the remaining chapters have similar layout to chapter 2.
     * 4\.
 Uncluttering Your Inbox - code by Thomas Diethe and Dmitry Kats
     * 5\.
 Making Recommendations - code by Yordan Zaykov and Alexander Novikov
+    * 6\.
+Understanding Asthma - code by John Guiver and  Dmitry Kats
     * MBMLCommon/ -  a number of utility classes shared by different projects including
         * Outputter.cs - class that encapsulates outputting objects, so that the code for chapters can output results in a platform-agnostic way.
 Also exposes methods for saving outputs to .objml files.
     * MBMLViews - additional [Glo](GLO.md) views shared among the chapters.